openstax/tutor-js/README.md

   - Once you click login, the server will present a dev console that allows you to select a user
 1. And will then render the FE just as it appears in production

+### Exercises

+`tutor-js` is also the front-end for [Exercises](https://github.com/openstax/exercises) and is ran similarly to the Tutor Server.

+1. Install OpenStax Exercises as shown in its README file
+1. Run `npm run serve exercises` in `tutor-js` directory
+1. Load <http://localhost:3000> in your browser

 [travis-image]: https://img.shields.io/travis/openstax/tutor-js.svg?style=flat-square
 [travis-url]: https://travis-ci.org/openstax/tutor-js